 It just costs a $1 a trip per person, whether you're a youth, senior, or anywhere in between.
 Locals often ride the ferry with their children for a day trip to Portsmouth Children’s Museum.
 The ferry is fast, economical and offers a unique view of the river and the waterfront.
 And boy, do the kids have fun riding it!

-If you are a fan of the water, or have been wanting to try something new, Virginia Beach has a bunch of great options for everyone in your family to choose from.
+If you are a fan of the water or have been wanting to try something new, Virginia Beach has a bunch of great options for everyone in your family to choose from.
 Rudee Inlet offers

-- fishing boat charters,
+- fishing boat charters

-- dolphin tours,
+- dolphin tours

-- jet ski rentals,
+- jet ski rentals

 - and much more!

-For more ideas, check out our Watersports post about Seven Activities to Try in Virginia Beach.
+For more ideas, check out our watersports post about Seven Activities to Try in Virginia Beach.

-Virginia Beach Travel By Road
+Virginia Beach Travel by Road

 Sometimes a road trip is the best option for your family.
-Especially if you’re bringing stuff to set up for a week holiday on the beach!
-Load up dad’s favorite Podcasts on his phone, and gas up the car.
-Make sure to have plenty of food and ice cold water for the family before you hit the open road.
+Especially if you're bringing stuff to set up for a weeklong holiday on the beach!
+Load up dad's favorite Podcasts on his phone, and gas up the car.
+Make sure to have plenty of food and ice-cold water for the family before you hit the open road.
 Keeping the kids entertained can be a challenge.
 So be sure to have a Road Trip Search & Find Adventure card so they can check off the items as you ease on down the road.
-For more tips on a smooth travel, check out The Great Expectations of Summer Vacation.
+For more tips on smooth travel, check out The Great Expectations of Summer Vacation.

 Besides traveling in the family's motor vehicle, there are other fun ways to get around Virginia Beach.
 Hampton Roads Transit’s VB Wave trolley and Bayfront shuttle services are a fun and simple way for you and your family to hop from First Landing State Park to Rudee Inlet, and along the Virginia Beach Oceanfront.